McTavishLab/R_OpenTree_tutorials/README.md

 ## Disclaimer:

-This lesson was constructed using the carpentries [lesson-example]: https://carpentries.github.io/lesson-example.
+This lesson was constructed using the carpentries [lesson-example](https://carpentries.github.io/lesson-example).
 The workshop "Using the Open Tree of Life for your Research" is not a part of the carpentries.